 After the two years of intensive chronological Bible study, we both graduated from NTBI.
 We were accepted to Ethnos360's Missionary Training Center and received 1.5 years of training for Tribal Church Planting.
 After graduation, Lisa completed the Linguistics course, following which we moved back to the Pacific Northwest to prepare to move overseas.

 We are now in Papua New Guinea, and we have joined an existing church planting work among the Tigak people.
 We spent two years learning the Tigak language and culture, and completed that task (to a fluency level high enough for ministry) in May 2017!
-With language and culture learning behind us (although there will always be more to learn!), our main role here will be to disciple the 25+ believers, and help bring this church to maturity in the faith, so that they will be equipped and eager to share the gospel with the thousands of Tigak speakers scattered throughout various islands who are still in bondage to works-based religion and/or animistic practices.
-We are also hopeful to see them someday ready and able to reach beyond Tigak to one of the neighboring unreached language groups.
+With language and culture learning behind us (although there will always be more to learn!), our main roles here include: discipleship of the 25+ believers toward maturity in the faith, so that they will be equipped and eager to share the gospel with the thousands of Tigak speakers scattered throughout various islands who are still in bondage to works-based religion and/or animistic practices.
+We are hopeful to see them someday ready and able to reach beyond Tigak to one of the neighboring unreached language groups.
 We are also involved in Bible translation, curriculum development/revision/organization, and literacy.
 We're excited to be a part of what God is doing among the Tigak, and in this country with over 800 distinct language groups!

 We have two beautiful daughters who are excited to be doing this with us!
 They love spending time with their Tigak friends, as well as learning some of the Tigak language, alongside of their homeschool studies.
-We're very proud of them. :)
+We are very proud of them. :)